Ironman-007/AstroAnt/README.md

 - The PCB design is in the ./PCB.
 The Mainboard/mainboard_v1 is the design of the main control board, developed with KiCAD.
 The others are sensor modules design.

 - The software of the central station for collecting data and distributing command is in ./Centralstation/centralstation

+- The software of the central station for Camera in ./Centralstation/cam_centralstation